Maruf91/Playwright-Cucumber/README.md

 9. [License](#license)

 ## Introduction
 This repository contains a test automation framework using Playwright, Cucumber, and JavaScript.
 The framework enables behavior-driven development (BDD) for end-to-end testing, ensuring robust and maintainable test suites.
 It integrates seamlessly with Jenkins for continuous integration and delivery (CI/CD).
+This framework covers UI and API testing both.

 ## Getting Started